 How to incorporate ETFs into a portfolio

 While there is no one right way to use ETFs, one popular approach is to use passive ETFs to gain broad exposure to particular markets and use actively managed mutual funds to seek to add value in other, more nuanced areas.
 Regardless of how it’s done, taking a purely active or purely passive approach is increasingly becoming the exception rather than the rule.
-In fact, according to a recent survey, 77% of financial advisors recommended a blend of active and passive approaches for their clients’ portfolios.2
+In fact, according to a recent survey, 77% of financial professionals recommended a blend of active and passive approaches for their clients’ portfolios.2

 1 Morningstar, as of 8/22/18.